CanonicalLtd/maas-docs/en/api.md

 **power\_type** (*String*): Optional.
 The new power type for the given rack controller.
 If you use the default value, power\_parameters will be set to an empty string.
-See the [Power types]() section for a list of available power types.
+See the [Power types](#power-types) section for a list of available power types.
 Note that only admin users can set this parameter.

-**[power\_parameters](){param}** (*String*): Required.
-The new value for the 'param' power parameter.
-This is a dynamic parameter that depends on the rack controller's power\_type.
-See the [Power types]() section for a list of available parameters based on power type.
+**power\_parameters\_{param}** (*String*): Required.
+The new value for the \'param\' power parameter.
+This is a dynamic parameter that depends on the rack controller\'s power\_type.
+See the [Power types](#power-types) section for a list of available parameters based on power type.
 Note that only admin users can set these parameters.

 **power\_parameters\_skip\_check** (*Boolean*): Optional.
-If true, the new power parameters for the given rack controller will be checked against the expected parameters for the rack controller's power type.
+If true, the new power parameters for the given rack controller will be checked against the expected parameters for the rack controller\'s power type.
 Default is false.

 **zone** (*String*): Optional.
 The name of a valid zone in which to place the given rack controller.

+**domain** (*String*): Optional.
+The domain for this controller.
+If not given the default domain is used.

 **Success**